esphome/esphome-docs/components/esphome.rst

 ------------------------

 - **name** (**Required**, string): This is the name of the node.
 It should always be unique in your esphome network.
-May only contain upper/lowercase characters, digits and underscores.
+May only contain lowercase characters, digits and underscores.
 See :ref:`esphome-changing_node_name`.
 - **platform** (**Required**, string): The platform your board is on, either ``ESP32`` or ``ESP8266``.
 See :ref:`esphome-arduino_version`.